I have three full length novels in various stages of development. All are historical fiction with a strong romance element.

 ‘Without wealth and position, Bess had nothing but herself to offer in the marriage market; she doubted that was enough.
 What arts did a woman need to make a man want her so much that he would be willing to marry her in face of opposition?’

-Forsaking All Others is completed and I plan to self-publish it mid-2017.
+Forsaking All Others is completed and I plan to self-publish it late in 2017.

 It came second in the Valerie Parv Award 2014 of the Romance Writers of Australia.

 Life has taught Alys Bradley not to expect what others take for granted: love, family, status.
 When she returns to her parents’ house after twelve years absence, her father, a wealthy Norwich mercer, decides that it is high time she married.
 Under pressure from her family, Alys is forced to choose between her father’s former apprentice, Robert Blunt, and Thomas Granville, a privateer fifteen years her senior.
 Both men seem more interested in the benefits that will come from marriage to Alys than the woman herself.